ethdebug/solidity-data-representation/src/locations-detailed.md

 listed in the [section on direct types](#user-content-types-overview-overview-of-the-types-direct-types-representations-of-direct-types), with the padding as listed in the [direct types table](#user-content-types-overview-overview-of-the-types-direct-types-table-of-direct-types);
 for the lookup elementary type `bytes` ([and `string`](#user-content-types-overview-overview-of-the-types-lookup-types)), well, this by itself represents a string of bytes!
+(No padding is applied to these.)
 Similarly, the position `p` is regarded as a 32-byte unsigned integer, because that is how storage locations are accessed.

 Note that if an element of a mapping is of direct type, this means it will always start on a slot boundary, even if it doesn't normally have to.
 In any